microsoft/Low-Code/website/blog/2023-lcf/2023-02-10/01-index.md

     * Client ID: client ID noted from the above
     * Client secret: client secret noted from the above

-    After that you will have both redirect URLs:
+    After that, you will have both redirect URLs:

     * `null/signin-oauth/code/callback/authcode-auth`
     * `null/signin-oauth/implicit/callback`